UoM-ResPlat-DevOps/SysAdminCourse/Lessons/Lesson_1.md

 -- *Slide* --
 ## Network
-The cloud nodes are connected via Cisco Nexus 10Gbe TCP/IP 60 usec latency (mpi- pingpong); and the bare metal Mellanox 2100 Cumulos Linux 40Gbe TCP/IP 6.85 usec latency and then RDMA Ethernet 1.15 usec latency.
+The cloud nodes are connected via Cisco Nexus 10Gbe TCP/IP 60 usec latency (mpi- pingpong); and the bare metal Mellanox 2100 Cumulus (mostly v3.5.3) Linux 40Gbe with TCP/IP 6.85 usec latency and then RDMA Ethernet 1.15 usec latency.
 Later was superior to Infiniband FD14 (1.17 usec).
 Four different VLANs are used for communication within the cluster (IPMI baremetal), build and management (baremetal), main cluster traffic, and RoCE traffic.
 -- *Slide End* --

 -- *Slide* --
 ## Network (cont...)
-The new GPGPUs have six racks requiring network for data, inband communication and out-of-band communication, with 14 nodes per rack, requiring 168 data ports, 84 * 1G inband ports and 84*1G out-of-band ports with Mellanox ConnectX direct connect cards The network connection speed will be to 2 x 50Gbps (total of 100Gbps) connections per node, all connected to a Mellanox SN2100 switch for data, and more generic switches for inband and out-of-band.
+The new GPGPUs have six racks requiring network for data, inband communication and out-of-band communication, with 14 nodes per rack, requiring 168 data ports, 84 x 1G inband ports and 84 x 1G out-of-band ports with Mellanox ConnectX direct connect cards The network connection speed will be to 2 x 50Gbps (total of 100Gbps) connections per node, all connected to a Mellanox SN2100 switch for data, and more generic switches for inband and out-of-band.
 -- *Slide End* --

 -- *Slide* --
 ## Storage
 There are mountpoints to home, projects (/project /home for user data & scripts, NetApp SAS aggregate 70TB usable in /data/projects) and applications directories across all nodes, being replaced with CephFS using Near-Line SAS.
 Applications directory currently on management node; was a virtual machine, now physical.
+-- *Slide End* --

+-- *Slide* --
+## Storage (cont..)
 Bare metal nodes have /scratch shared storage for MPI jobs (Dell R730 with 14 x 800GB mixed use SSDs providing 8TB of usable storage, NFS over RDMA)., /var/local/tmp for single node jobs, pcie SSD 1.6TB.
 -- *Slide End* --

 -- *Slide* --